David A. Kenny

 To illustrate the method, consider the effect of M, a dichotomy, on Y, ignoring X. The propensity score for person i using logistic regression with the set of covariates to predict M is denoted as Pi.
 Using propensity scores, weights for the analysis are computed as follows: For M = 1, compute the weight as P(M = 1)/Pi, and for M = 0, compute the weight as P(M = 0)/(1 - Pi).
 By weighting in this way, the confounding effects of the covariates can be removed.

 To help in understanding how weighting can remove bias due to confounding, consider an example of M’s effect of Y, where M is a dichotomy {0,1}.
 The variable M has no effect on Y once a dichotomous confounder, C, is controlled.
 As seen in the table below, if C is ignored, the mean of Y when M = 1 is 4.6, and the mean of Y when M = 0 is 3.4, a difference of 1.2 units.
 However, looking within levels of C, there is no difference in means between M1, and M0; when C = 1, the M1, and M0 means are both 5.0, and when C = 0, both means equal 3.0.
 If inverse propensity weights are computed, the weights in the two diagonal cells are 0.625 (.5/.8) and in the two off-diagonal cells are 2.500 (.5/.2).
 What these weights do is effectively weight all four cells equally giving them an N of 25 and unconfounds M and C. Using these weights in a weighted regression analysis results in an estimate of the effect of M on Y of 0.00, the proper value.
+Note before reweighting, the correlation between M and C was .8.
+But by reweighting, that correlation becomes zero.

 Very often the variable M is not be a dichotomy and also M may be caused by X. To compute the propensity score, it is typically assumed that M has a normal distribution.
 First computed is predicted value M (M-hat) given a set of predictors.
 The propensity score is defined as the density M given the set of covariates and X. To help understand what the density is, consider the figure below.
 It contains a probability function for a normally distributed variable with a mean of 40 and a standard deviation of 5.
 For a given M-hat, or predicted Y, 42 in the figure, the point where it intersects the normal curve (the blue line) is determined and a horizontal line (dashed red line) is drawn to determine its density.
 Density is the analog to probability for continuous distributions like the normal.